lucianoambrosini/AToolkitDpt/README.md

 ## Requirements

-In order to run the DPTto3D component (subcategory AI) some python libraries are necessary as the other AI tools, for this reason, I have shared a "requirements.txt" file allowing the designer in this step in a unique command line from cmd.exe (Windows OS side).
+In order to run the DPTto3D component (subcategory AI) some python libraries are necessary as the other AI tools, for this reason, I have shared a ["requirements.txt"](https://raw.githubusercontent.com/lucianoambrosini/AToolkitDpt/main/requirements.txt)(right click "Save as") file allowing the designer in this step in a unique command line from cmd.exe (Windows OS side).
 After downloading the file to a custom folder (I suggest in C:/CustomFolder or something like that) run the following command from cmd.exe after logging in the "CustomFolder": *pip install -r requirements.txt*
 <br>

 <div align="center">